operasoftware/devopera/README.md

 To start developing Dev.Opera run `gulp`, it would take up to 1 minute to:

-1. Build site in a limited mode with only latest 150 posts.
+1. Build site in a limited mode with only the latest 150 posts.
 2. Start local server on `http://0.0.0.0:33310` address.
 3. Open it in your default browser.
 4. Launch a `watch` task for all files.

-So now every time you change project files, Dev.Opera will be rebuilt and you browser will update.
+So now every time you change project files, Dev.Opera will be rebuilt and your browser will update.
 For HTML and Markdown files it will still take up to 1 minute, for CSS it will be much faster (please request the same fast track for JS or anything else if needed).

 # Full build and deploy